 We supported MGRS, a new source of address data in Gurtam Maps.

 What is it?
 To get an idea of MGRS, recall what3words service.
 It divides the map into squares and describes each one with three words.
 Everything is a bit more complicated in MGRS: the land surface is presented as a net.
 Each element of this net has its own code that has from 2 to 14 symbols.
 The better the GPS accuracy, the more symbols there are in the code.
-Military men use this method to define the object’s location accurate within 1 meter.

 The service is available by request.
 You can activate this service in “User properties”.
 After that, you can use MGRS net in Gurtam Maps and MGRS addressing data in the monitoring panel, reports, and “Address” tool – MGRS code is always displayed next to address info/geofences and coordinates.